OUTREACH LEADERS NEEDED!

 3:30 - 5:30 pm Stanford Valley Care, 1111 Stanley Blvd., Livermore.
 Please enter from Murrietta Blvd. and enter the building through the double glass doors.

-Open Heart Kitchen provide lunches to school children who qualify for the program in the tri-valley.
-Food is provided by other organizations to the Open Heart Kitchen.
+Provides lunches to school children who qualify for the program in the tri-valley.

-These lunches are then delivered by Open Heart Kitchen personnel to the schools in the tri-valley on the following day, Friday.
+Packed lunches are delivered by Open Heart Kitchen personnel to the schools in the tri-valley on the following day, Friday.

 Approximately 2,500 lunches are packed.

-Volunteers pack from 3:30 to about 5:30 or whenever the lunches are packed and the area is cleaned up.
+Volunteers pack from 3:30 to 5:30.
 Typically there are three assembly lines set up to pack the lunch sacks and each assembly line requires six to seven people.

 Please contact Ann-Sofie Dean at firstname.lastname@example.org for current location and any questions.